ArnaudPoletto/lipid-daylit-sky-categorization/README.md

     - **Clear**: (6,335 images) Scenes with predominantly visible blue sky and minimal cloud coverage.
     - **Partial**: (6,378 images) Scenes with mixed cloud and clear sky regions.
     - **Overcast**: (8,777 images) Scenes with complete or near-complete cloud coverage.
-2. **Image Preprocessing**: Images are cropped based on manually labeled ground segmentation to remove non-sky regions, and then in-painted using TELEA algorithm [CITE] with a radius of 3 pixels to seamlessly fill any artifacts along the segmentation boundary.
+2. **Image Preprocessing**: Images are cropped based on manually labeled ground segmentation to remove non-sky regions, and then in-painted using TELEA algorithm [3] with a radius of 3 pixels to seamlessly fill any artifacts along the segmentation boundary.

 ### 1.2 Pair Generation for Contrastive Learning